Revision 22-1; Effective Aug. 23, 2022

 - intercom systems for people with limited mobility or visual impairment (OT, PT, OPT, OPH)

-- Video monitoring for individuals with limited mobility and to ensure health and safety (OT, PT, PSA, LPC, MD)
+- Video monitoring for people with limited mobility and to ensure health and safety (OT, PT, PSA, LPC, MD)

 - Repair and maintenance of items on the authorized list above as allowable by rule.